 To use proc sort, we need an extra step to create the sort variable and use the new variable in Proc Sort By statement.

 data flightdelays2; set flightdelays; neworder=put(delaycategory, delayfmt.); run; proc sort data=flightdelays2; by neworder; quit;

 SAS offers alternatives to sort a dataset according to formatted values.
 You can use a proc SQL procedure to sort a dataset by formatted values.
 PROC SQL is similar to the data step and proc sort but is more powerful.

 proc sql; select * from flightdelays order by put(delaycategory, $delayfmt.); quit;

-Method 2: Creating a custom sort order using SQL Case when Statement
+Method 2: Create a custom sort order using SQL Case when the Statement

 proc sql; select * from flightdelays order by case when delaycategory = 'No Delay' then 1 when delaycategory = '1-10 Minutes' then 2 when delaycategory = '11+ Minutes' then 3 end; quit;